 Front Street Grill is THE place to see great live music and have a beer in the River Valley.
-Recent performers at FSG include Johnny Lee, Whiskey Myers, Jake Owen and Stoney LaRue.
-Upcoming shows include Chase Rice, Casey Donahew and an acoustic show by Austin John Winkler.
+Past performers at FSG include Johnny Lee, Whiskey Myers, Jake Owen and Stoney LaRue.
 They also have live shows during the week, as well as great food!
 Their Facebook page is updated regularly with concert info and food specials.

 Dardanelle also has a rich Native American history, which you can learn more about at the Old Post Office (also on Front Street) or at Council Oaks Park.

 Russellville is just a short drive away, and its thriving downtown makes it a wonderful place to visit!
 Russellville Downtown is home to great restaurants, art galleries, and one-of-a-kind boutiques, including our sister store Vaqueras.
 Vaqueras offers an exclusive discount to Barn Brides - 25% off boots just for them and their bridal parties!

 Some of the fantastic restaurants in downtown Russellville include Fat Daddy's Bar-B-Que (their cheesy taters are practically world famous), The Old Bank (a sports grill with a great bar that's located in a beautifully renovated downtown building), Pasta Grill (delicious Italian food, great atmosphere, tons of menu options), and Kob Jai (the best Thai food around).
 For a caffeine fix and some old school video games, stop by The Garage Arcade.